my8286/Wish-List-App/README.md

-# wish-list
+# Wish List App
-A project to create wish list of task which needs to be done and manage that wish list as a user wants.
+A project of storing wishes is developed in NodeJS.
+Mongo DB had been used to keep records.